Developer-AnkitKumar/Project-and-Document/README.md

 # Project Title
-This repo is personal project in which is based on the inernship and all the documents persented.
+This repo is personal project in which is based on the documents persented.